webplatform/docs-wpd/CSS_property_guide/index.md

 We have assigned each property a priority level, starting from P0 and going down to P4.
 The highest priority is for vital, commonly-used properties that every browser supports, whereas the lowest level is for properties that are rarely-used, proprietary, have limited cross-browser support, or all of the above.
 We would like to start on the highest priority ones and work out way down.

-[CHRIS - THE PRIORITIES SEEMINGLY DON'T MAKE SENSE IN SOME CASES; HOW CAN BACKGROUND-ATTACHMENT BE P2, IF APPEARANCE IS P0?]

 ==Choosing a property to work on==

 So the first step is to have a look at which properties you would like to work on.
 I would suggest grabbing a group of related properties that would work well as unit to work on.
 In my example, I grabbed